Implications of NICER for neutron star matter: the QHC21 equation of state: Introduction

-We explore a greater range of physics above nuclear matter density, permitting possibly stiffer interpolated equations of state, by using explicit nuclear degrees of freedom only up to $n \sim 1.5n_0$.
-At the same time we also explore quark equations of state at lower densities, $n\sim$ 3-4$n_0$, than in QHC19 ($\gtrsim 5n_0$).
-In the crossover regime between the nucleonic and quark regimes we carry out a smooth interpolation.
-By lowering the density for onset of quark matter can be stiffer at lower densities in the interpolation region.
+As discussed above, the rapid rise in pressure indicated by the NICER data well motivates the consideration of the onset of higher momentum degrees of freedom around 2-3 $n_0$, and a breakdown in an approach based on interactions of nucleonic degrees of freedom.
+Certainly at higher densities the degrees of freedom become those of strongly interacting quarks.
+To facilitate the transition to quark degrees of freedom, we allow a transition region between nucleonic and quark degrees of freedom within the Quark-Hadron Crossover (QHC) framework \citep{Baym:2017whm,Baym:2019iky}.
+We explore a greater range of equations of state above nuclear matter density that are more readily accessible by non-nucleonic descriptions, accommodating an earlier breakdown of the nuclear description, and permitting possibly stiffer interpolated equations of state, by using explicit nuclear degrees of freedom only up to $n \sim 1.5n_0$.

-Although theoretical calculations in the crossover region are difficult, possibly involving baryon-like and quark-like degrees of freedom at the same time \citep{McLerran:2018hbz,Kojo:2021ugu}, the physics in this regime is highly constrained by having to match the nuclear and quark matter equations of state at the boundaries of the crossover region.
+We use quark matter equations of state, calculated as calculated within the Nambu-Jona-Lasinio (NJL) model, now starting at a lower density, $n\gtrsim 3.5 n_0$, than $ \sim 5n_0$ where baryons of vacuum radius 0.8 fm begin to overlap.\footnote{QHC19 previously used the Togashi nuclear equation of state at $n \le 2n_0$, and quark matter equations of state calculated within the NJL model for $n\gtrsim 5n_0$.} This modification allows for the possibility that quark exchanges in baryon interactions drive earlier overlap of baryons and hence earlier onset of quark matter.
+In the transition region between nuclear and quark degrees of freedom we carry out a smooth and highly constrained interpolation.\footnote{Although theoretical calculations in the crossover region are difficult, possibly involving baryon-like and quark-like degrees of freedom at the same time \citep{McLerran:2018hbz,Fukushima:2020cmk,Kojo:2021ugu}, the physics in this regime is highly constrained by having to match the nuclear and quark matter equations of state at the boundaries of the crossover region.
 The constraints that the sound velocity not exceed the speed of light, and that the matter in the interpolation region be thermodynamically stable further constrain possible interpolations.
-The interpolating curves reveal the general trends \citep{Masuda:2012kf,Masuda:2012ed,Masuda:2015kha,Kojo:2014rca,Annala:2019puf}.
+The interpolating curves reveal the general trends \citep{Masuda:2012kf,Masuda:2012ed,Masuda:2015kha,Kojo:2014rca,Annala:2019puf}.} At high densities, the NJL model provides the best available equation of state taking into account the restoration of chiral symmetry as well as color superconductivity in strongly interacting quark matter.
+As we see in detail below, the new equation of state well accommodates the NICER data, and indicates the extent to which the central density of PSR J0740+6620 is high enough to contain quark matter.